Savalone47/Savalone47/README.md

 ### Hi there 👋

-I am Josue Yenga, Software Developer ,passionate about Backend Architecture and Design Pattern.
-I do like technology communities on Twitter and I am an ambassador of a very large tech community which is <a href="https://github.com/orgs/DevCube-RDC" >DevCube</a>, TechBlogger here: <a href="https://medium.com/@josueyenga">Josue Yenga</a> <br/>
+I am Josue Yenga from Lubumbashi, Democratic Republic of Congo, an enthusiastic Software Developer, specializing in digital solutions and always learning new things, but also in maintaining digital advertising on social networks.
+I like technology communities as https://github.com/DevCube-RDC, and https://g.dev/josue-yenga, i like reading and wrintting articles as TechBlogger here: <a href="https://medium.com/@josueyenga">Josue Yenga</a> <br/>

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=savalone47&show_icons=true&theme=radical)  <br/>